Advice for EU students regarding Brexit

 If your stay is to be permanent, or you are unable to get an EHIC from your country of residence, you will need to obtain separate insurance.
 Our Student Immigration Service has more information and full details are available from UKCISA.
 The gov.uk website also has information (see pages 21 onwards).

 Please note the University has committed that fees for all current EU undergraduate students (those who started their course in 2017/18 or earlier) will be the same as the UK undergraduate fee for the duration of their course.
 The government has also stated that EU nationals or their family members, currently in higher or further education, and who are eligible to receive loans and/or grants from SFE will continue to receive these loans and grants until they finish their course.
+This is also the case for students starting their course in 2018.

 British Citizens living in Gibraltar have been assured by the government that it intends they will be eligible to pay home fees at higher education institutions in England after Brexit.